-Mindful practices are the key to heal our classrooms, our teachers, & our students
+Mindful practices are the key to heal classrooms, teachers, student, & entire educational systems

 The effects of Covid-19 have changed the face of the educational landscape in a way that we have never seen before and that our current methodology and pedagogical frameworks are not equipped to navigate in a way to truly recover all that has been lost.